elischwat/nooksack-landlab/README.md

 Download data for that area here http://prd-tnm.s3-website-us-west-2.amazonaws.com/?prefix=StagedProducts/Hydrography/NHD/HU4/HighResolution/GDB/

 ## National Land Cover Dataset
 NLCD_2016_Land_Cover_L48_20190424.zip
 Downloaded from...
 https://www.mrlc.gov/data?f%5B0%5D=category%3Aland%20cover

+# Generate data for the Nooksack watershed
+These steps take the raw data that we downloaded from external sources and generates the data we need to actually run Landlab.

-# Modifying scripts to run on your local machine
+## Modifying scripts to run on your local machine
----
 Inline comments saying "MODIFY THIS" in the python scripts indicate where one must change a file/folder path to their local path.

-# Generate Input Data for the NF Nooksack Landlab Model
----
-These steps take the raw data that we downloaded from external sources and generates the data we need to actually run Landlab.
 ## Boundary shapefile
 Generate the polygon boundary of the NF Nooksack watershed by running the python script.
 This script simply takes two watersheds from the HU4 level (upper and lower NF Nooksack watersheds)